-Yes, board members are paid per meeting attended.
-The compensation is $110 per meeting, with a max of 10 meetings per month.
+Yes, Board members are paid per meeting attended.
+The compensation is $185.00 per meeting, with a max of 10 meetings per month.

 At any time, Rowland Water District may require a deposit.
 For New Applicants the deposit is calculated and adjusted annually, based on the average total bill for customers who have the same size meter and who are also in the same water rate category multiplied by Two Hundred Fifty Percent (250%).
-For existing customers the deposit is calculated based on the average total bill of that particular customer for at least three (3) billing periods multiplied by Two Hundred Fifty Percent (250%).
+For existing customers the deposit is calculated based on the average total bill of that particular customer for at least three (3) billing periods and no more than twelve (12) billing periods multiplied by Two Hundred Fifty Percent (250%).

 The District will monitor the payment history of each customer.
 If the customer’s account is free of any late payment penalties, termination notices or returned checks for a period of twelve (12) consecutive months since the security deposit was given, the District shall refund the deposit to the customer, in full, by applying the deposit to the customer’s account.
 If the customer closes an account, the District shall apply the customer deposit to the final billing and refund the balance remaining.

 It costs more in energy and operations to move water to higher elevations.
 This fair rate structure is a common industry standard and considers the true cost of getting water to your tap, depending on where you live in the District.